docker-flow/docker-flow-proxy/article.md

 Docker Flow: Dynamic Proxy
 ==========================

-Following the [Blue-Green Deployment and Relative Scaling](http://technologyconversations.com/2016/03/07/docker-flow-blue-green-deployment-and-relative-scaling/) features of the [Docker Flow](https://github.com/vfarcic/docker-flow) project, the next feature in line was *proxy*.

-The goal of the *Docker Flow: Proxy* sub-project is to provide an easy way to reconfigure proxy every time a new service is deployed or when a service is scaled.
+The goal of the [Docker Flow: Proxy](https://github.com/vfarcic/docker-flow-proxy) project is to provide an easy way to reconfigure proxy every time a new service is deployed or when a service is scaled.
 It does not try to "reinvent the wheel", but to leverage the existing leaders and join them through an easy to use integration.
 It uses [HAProxy](http://www.haproxy.org/) as a proxy and [Consul](https://www.consul.io/) for service discovery.
 On top of those two, it adds custom logic that allows on-demand reconfiguration of the proxy.

 Instead of debating theory, let's see it in action.
 We'll start by setting up an example environment.

 Setting It Up
 -------------

 We'll use [Docker Compose](https://www.docker.com/products/docker-compose) and [Docker Machine](https://www.docker.com/products/docker-engine).
-If you do not already have them installed, the easiest way to get them is through [Docker Machine](https://www.docker.com/products/docker-toolbox).
+If you do not already have them installed, the easiest way to get them is through [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
 I'll assume that you already have a [Git client](https://git-scm.com/) set up.

 Let's start by checking out the project code.